lloydchang/client-side-canary-deployment/README.md

 graph LR
     subgraph Client-Side: Update Detection & Reload
         U[User Loaded Web Page]
+        U --> V[Periodically Check version.json]
-        U --> V[Check version.json for updates served by GitHub Pages] V -->|Version Changed| R["Trigger Page Reload via JS"] V -->|No Change| S[No Reload - Continue as Normal] end
+        V -->|Version Changed| R["Trigger Page Reload via JS"] V -->|No Change| S[No Reload - Continue as Normal] end
 ```

+## Automatic Version Detection & Client Refresh

+The system ensures all clients stay up-to-date with the latest canary configurations:

+1. **Server-Side Updates**:
+   - Every deployment updates `version.json` with an incremented version number
+   - Configuration changes update both `config/canary-config.json` and `src/config/canary-config.js`
+   - All changes are deployed to GitHub Pages automatically

+2. **Client-Side Detection**:
+   - All pages poll for changes to `version.json` every 5 minutes
+   - A cache-busting query parameter ensures fresh data: `?nocache=[timestamp]`
+   - When version changes are detected, the page triggers a hard reload
+   - Local version information is stored in localStorage for comparison

+This ensures that when canary percentages are adjusted (either automatically or manually), all users receive the updated configuration without manual intervention.

 ## Client-Side vs. Server-Side Canary Deployments

 ### What is a Client-Side Canary Deployment?

 In this approach, the traffic shaping decision (which version a user receives) happens mostly in the user's browser:

 - **No specialized server infrastructure required**: No need for global accelerators, load balancers, or service meshes
 - **Works with static hosting**: Compatible with GitHub Pages
 - **JavaScript-based assignment**: Uses browser's localStorage (not server-side sessions) and JavaScript for user assignment
 - **Analytics-driven**: Collects metrics to evaluate stable vs. canary versions

 ### How It Differs From Server-Side Canary Deployment